pgan002/biomed-chatbot/README.md

 There are many possible embedding functions.
 ChromaDB predefines some and supports a custom ones.[8]
 Various benchmarks rank embedding functions[9].
 Most of those are large models that will take long.
 Local models tend to be faster than web-hosted models due to network latency[10].

 all-MiniLM-L6-v2  has a good balance between speed and quality.

-Word embedding models like Glove are fastest.[10]
+Word embedding models like Glove are the fastest.[10] but do not take account of the context of words in the document.
+Specifically GloVe also ignores word order.
+Thus retrieval will miss important results and include irrelevant results (low recall and precision).

 To avoid costs, I started with an embedding running locally, namely Sentence Transformers's `all-MiniLM-L6-v2` (ChromaDB's default).
-Emvedding progressed at 1 document / s, so embedding the whole dataset would take many days.
+Emvedding progressed at 1 document / s, so embedding the whole dataset would take 16 days.
 This did not work on my GPU, although other models do use it.

 OpenAI's cheapest embedding is `text-embedding-3-small`: 62,500 pages/$, 8191 tokens, $0.02 /1M tokens[5].
 Embedding the whole data would cost about $18.
 Vectorization progressed at about 1 document per second.
 The cost would be only $9 by batching, that would take up to 24 hours.
 This is a good option, although I did not use it.